 When George Lucas first told Dave Filoni that he wanted to create a brand new character for the Clone Wars series, he wasn't sure if that was a good idea.
 He quickly came on board with the idea, and decided to give Anakin a young padawan that the audience could relate to.
-A character that could act as an avatar and relation point for the audience to experience both the Clone wars and the story of Anakin Skywalker.
+A character that could act as an avatar and relation point for the audience to experience both the Clone Wars and the story of Anakin Skywalker.
 With that Ahsoka Tano was born.

 Universally hated by everyone at first, Ahsoka would eventually grow to become arguably one of the most beloved Star Wars characters of all time.
 She is the perfect example of a fully fleshed out and realized character.
 Everything she has and everything she becomes feels earned and real.
-She is inserted into a story that already exists, with characters that are well known and loved and becomes as integral a part of their story as the original characters.
+She is inserted into a story that already exists, with characters that are well known and loved and becomes as integral a part of the story as the original characters.

 She is a strong female character that manages to be powerful without sacrificing femininity.
 She is vulnerable and shows the love of friendship and companionship that only a woman can.
 She does this while also allowing Anakin and the other male characters around her such as, Rex and Obi wan, to be men without making them feel like they are toxic or lesser.

 She is so realized and secure in her femininity that men don't have to be put down in her presence in order for her to be elevated.
 She is quite capable of being powerful as a women and allowing men to be powerful as men.
 For example: Anakin can be an over protective master and brother to her, but she is also strong enough to save him when he needs saving.
 Their relationship encompasses both vulnerability and strength.
 They complement each other the way men and women are designed to.